 This assessment relates to Learning Outcomes 1, 2 and 3.
-This is a group assessment.
-This assessment task has two parts: a report and a presentation.
-To accomplish the report, you are required to select one dataset from the list below.
+This group assessment task has two parts: a report and a presentation.
+To accomplish the report, you are required to select one dataset from a given list.
 Then define a problem statement and demonstrate how did you solve this problem by leveraging data analytics machine learning algorithms.
-Additionally, you are required to submit a short recorded presentation along with the slide deck to communicate the results of the addressed problem.
+Additionally, you are required to submit a short recorded presentation along with the slide deck to communicate the solution of the addressed problem.
 Ensure that the presentation is easily comprehensible for a general audience.
-The recorded presentation will be played during the week 11 tutorial, followed by a face-to-face Q&A session.
+The recorded presentation will be played back during the week 11 tutorial, followed by a face-to-face Q&A session.
 This assessment contributes to 50% of the total marks.